 This might affect your ability to pay for essentials, such as food, utility bills and council tax, rent, mortgage and other household bills.

-If you're in crisis now and can't afford food or essential items, or need help completing the financial support referral form, ring 020 8379 1000.
+If you're in crisis now and cannot afford food or essential items, need help completing the financial support referral form or need information about COVID-19, ring 020 8379 1000 (select option 7), Monday to Friday between 9am and 5pm.

 North Enfield Food Bank may be able to offer you support if you find yourself in a situation where you are financially struggling to buy food.
 For more information call 07826 542119 or visit North Enfield Foodbank.